Torres del Paine National Park

 Image: biobiochile.cl

-funicular railways.
-The only elevator in the strict sense is that which leads to Cerro Polanco (Polanco Hill), it has more than 100 years since it was inaugurated in 1916, National Monument of Chile from 1976.
-Although there is a comprehensive restoration program of the local lifts, it must be pointed out that all the funiculars are long-standing, such as the one located in Cerro Concepcion which was the first built in Valparaiso, in 1883.
-At some time there were more than 30 funicular lines working in Valparaiso, today only some of them are in operation.
+Due to its rugged geography, which includes more than 40 hills, the movement of people is often done by the misnamed "ascensores" (elevators), which are actually funicular railways.
+The only elevator in the strict sense is that which leads to Cerro Polanco (Polanco Hill), it has more than 100 years since it was inaugurated in 1916, National Monument of Chile since 1976.
+Although there is an extensive restoration program of the local lifts, it must be pointed out that all the funiculars are old, such as the one in Cerro Concepcion, which was the first built in Valparaiso, in 1883.
+At one time there were more than 30 funiculars in Valparaiso, of which only a few are still in operation today.

 Mirador Plaza Bismark, Valparaiso